affinitydb/doc/mvStore server.md

 ## FILES

-    `mv.store`

-    (Temporarily the default named stored that is auto-created and opened until multi-store support is complete).
+    `mv.store` and `mv*.txlog`, in a sub-directory of the document-root, named after the basic-auth user connecting with the server (the default sub-directory name is `test` if no basic-auth header was specified).

 ## AUTHOR